 In the Buccaneers Class, the 112ft (34m) Sparkman & Stephens sloop Kawil scored their second bullet of the regatta.
 The 148ft (45m) Dubois ketch Catalina timed their start close to perfection but finished the race 8 minutes behind Kawil after ORCsy time correction.
 John McMonigall’s Oyster 82 Zig Zag, by far the smallest yacht in the fleet, was third.

-“It was glorious today, just sparkling!” enthused Zig Zag’s owner and driver John McMonigall. “starting first we see all the magnificent fleet during the race, and it is a joy to behold.
+“A glorious today, just sparkling!” enthused Zig Zag’s owner and driver John McMonigall.
+“Starting first we get to see all the magnificent fleet during the race, and it is a joy to behold.
 This is Zig Zag’s fourth regatta and we just love coming here.
 The racing is wonderful and everybody is so friendly ashore.
-I have just received pictures of my grandchildren playing in the snow back home in England, so sailing today in shorts and t-shirts… well what’s not to like!”
+I have just received pictures of my grandchildren playing in the snow back home in England, so sailing today in shorts and t-shirts… well what’s not to like?”

 Spiip’s navigator Campbell Field knows all about the intensity of grand prix short-course racing in the 52 Super Series and the FAST40+ Class, and he has been racing on the 112ft sloop for 15 years.